andreacomo/wp-htpasswd-generator/README.md

 ## Changelog

+### 1.1.2
+* No new feature.
+Just needed to meet WordPress update system

 ### 1.1.1
 * Fixed issue #1: switched encryption algorithm to *APR1-MD5*, compatible with **Apache 2.2.18 and above**, both on Linux and Windows